ACCC campus

 Once you are suspended from financial aid due to not meeting minimum SAP requirement, you cannot receive it any further unless you can prove that the reasons you couldn't meet the requirement were unusual, unavoidable, and beyond your control.
 To prove this, you may file an appeal with the Financial Aid Appeals Committee.
 Approval of your appeal is not guaranteed.
 It is up to you to convince the committee with your written appeal that your situation was truly mitigating.
 The committee will also look favorably on any proof you can provide that you now have your problems under control so they won’t happen again.
 Please note that only written appeals are accepted.

-Yes.
-The federal financial aid programs require you to “earn” your aid by attending classes.
-If you receive federal financial aid and withdraw from all of your classes, your aid “earned” will be prorated based on your class attendance.
+The federal financial aid programs require you to “earn” your aid by participating in classes.
+If you receive federal financial aid and withdraw from all of your classes, your aid “earned” will be prorated based on your last date of academic activity or official withdraw date.
 The rules are a bit complicated, so we encourage you to visit the Office of Financial Aid if you receive federal aid and need to withdraw.

 Can I charge books to my grant award in the College bookstore?